anthonyfabius/anthonyfabius/README.md

 ### 💂Personal Interests

-Aside from being a professional procrastinator when I'm not buried in coursework, you can find me listening to the math rock, fencing, or cooking!
+Aside from being a professional procrastinator when I'm not buried in coursework, you can find me listening to the math rock, fencing, shredding on bass, or cooking!

 ### 📞 Contact Info
 Feel free to contact me via email at afabius05@gmail.com.
 Alternatively, you can reach out to me via Discord @ coup1799.